HomeSkillsSkills for StrategyAndrew PershMay 4, 20268 min read

 War-Gaming

-Skills 1 to 5 sharpen the thinking before any commitment.
+Skills 1 to 5 sharpen the thinking before commitment.
 Skills 6 to 10 carry the strategy from decision to delivered result.

 Setup Guide